chrishop/francis/README.md

 You can now use a trained model to listen to the audio files, to decipher what you are listening to.

-below is an example of usage:
+Below is an example of usage:
 [![asciicast](https://asciinema.org/a/kroCpt9oG2cA2fMjpcITSLCSL.svg)](https://asciinema.org/a/kroCpt9oG2cA2fMjpcITSLCSL)

-for listening currently the audiofile **must be a wav**.
+For listening currently the audiofile **must be a wav**.